ComputerMentorsGroup/MTA-SoftwareDev/Lesson-1/Varible Types.md

 * bool - holds either true or false
 * char - holds only on character
 * string - holds a series of characters (text)
+An = symbole means that the varible is the value given as shown below.
 ```C#
 int y = 100 / 2; // y will equal 50 because math
 string name = "Alex"; // Double quotes for string